DETAILED ACTION

 storing in a storage device of a server information associated with a risk related document for users in the field to complete when making a risk assessment of the job (See FIG. 1 and paragraph 15, in view of paragraphs 3 and 20, wherein project forms, which include page documents for performing subtasks, are stored in a server storage device);

-receiving an identity of a user of a requesting portable personal computing device along with a request for the download of information associated with a selected document from one of the plurality of portable personal computing devices remotely located in the field (See FIG. 7 and paragraph 31, in view of paragraphs 17–18, wherein identifiers associated with the worker are used in combination with document requests to retrieve documents that are accessible to a given user, and wherein information submitted by a given user is stored such that the information is accessible to secondary users; see also FIG. 1 and paragraph 15, wherein each worker interacts with the system using a mobile device);
+receiving an identity of a user of a requesting portable personal computing device along with a request for a download of information associated with a selected document from one of a plurality of portable personal computing devices remotely located in the field (See FIG. 7 and paragraph 31, in view of paragraphs 17–18, wherein identifiers associated with the worker are used in combination with document requests to retrieve documents that are accessible to a given user, and wherein information submitted by a given user is stored such that the information is accessible to secondary users; see also FIG. 1 and paragraph 15, wherein each worker interacts with the system using a mobile device);

 retrieving the information from the storage device in response to the request (See FIG. 7 and paragraph 31, in view of paragraphs 17–18, wherein identifiers associated with the worker are used in combination with document requests to retrieve documents that are accessible to a given user, and wherein information submitted by a given user is stored such that the information is accessible to secondary users);

-sending the retrieved requested information to the portable personal computing device (See FIG. 7 and paragraph 31, in view of paragraphs 17–18, wherein identifiers associated with the worker are used in combination with document requests to retrieve documents that are accessible to a given user, and wherein information submitted by a given user is stored such that the information is accessible to secondary users);
+sending the retrieved information to the requesting portable personal computing device (See FIG. 7 and paragraph 31, in view of paragraphs 17–18, wherein identifiers associated with the worker are used in combination with document requests to retrieve documents that are accessible to a given user, and wherein information submitted by a given user is stored such that the information is accessible to secondary users);

-receiving an uploaded input from the portable personal computing device, the uploaded input representing completion of the selected document by the user relation to the job to be performed (See paragraphs 17–18, wherein the worker uploads task information indicating completion of the task); and
+receiving an uploaded input from the requesting portable personal computing device, the uploaded input representing completion of the selected document by the user in relation to the job to be performed (See paragraphs 17–18, wherein the worker uploads task information indicating completion of the task); and

 storing the uploaded input in relation to the selected document (See paragraphs 17–18, wherein the worker uploads task information indicating completion of the task, and wherein the uploaded information is stored).
 Neagu does not expressly disclose the remaining claim elements.